Town Called Malice | Chords + Lyrics

 In this town called Malice, ooh yeah.

-The chords from Town Called Malice are clever, there’s a key change/modal interchange in there, and most interesting to me, when Paul Weller plays an acoustic version, he’s changed the chord riff.
+The chords in Town Called Malice are cleverly constructed, featuring a key change and modal interchange.
+What’s especially interesting is that when Paul Weller plays an acoustic version, he alters the chord riff.

-The verse is in the key of D, we move III – II on repeat, then IV – III – V, like this:
+The verse is in the key of D, moving from III – II on repeat, then IV – III – V, like this:

 ||: D5 | D5 (D6) :||